 - Sample ID

 - Asbestos type

 If the analysis shows that the product does not contain asbestos, prepare and dispose of it as garbage at the landfill within 30 days of the test.
 Bring the results with you to the landfill.

 If the test shows that the product does contain asbestos, prepare it accordingly.
-Burial charges will apply, in addition to disposal fees.
+Asbestos disposal fees will apply.